 Looking for a great deal on the TI-Nspire CX CAS?
-You will get the best price and FREE shipping when you buy your TI-Nspire CX CAS on eBay .
+You will get the best price and FREE shipping when you buy your TI-Nspire CX CAS on Amazon .

 Once again a new school year is upon us, and that requires a fresh look at the TI-Nspire CX CAS vs. TI-89 Titanium debate.
 In addition to this article, you may want to check out my standalone TI-Nspire CX CAS Review and my TI-89 Titanium Review.
 I wrote a post on this topic a couple of years ago, but with each passing year it has to be updated.
 Texas Instruments has continued to update the TI-Nspire CAS platform, a year ago releasing the TI-Nspire CX CAS, a color version of the CAS.
 Then, this summer, they release OS 3.2, a free upgrade to the TI-Nspire platform that works on every version of the CAS, even the original “clickpad.”